KyleD090/Hearthstone-Visualization-Project/README.md

 # Hearthstone Visualization Project

+A video demo of this project can be found at https://youtu.be/pWRgTJTpIv0

 ![Instruction](Pictures/demoPicture.png)

 This is a project that was created as a final project for a Data Visualization course from Feburary to March 2018.
 The goal of this project was to create a Shiny app that presents four visualizations of interesting information for each playable class in Hearthstone using data collected from http://www.hearthstonetopdecks.com/.
 This project was sucessful in creating multiple useful visualizations like a stacked bar chart of card rarities, pie chart of spells to minions ratio, bar chart of minions health, and a box-and-whisker plot of mana costs compared to rarity.